 4.5 On expiration or termination of this Agreement for any reason, ipSCAPE will:

-a. provide The Customer with a copy in an industry standard format of all raw The Customer Data recoverable on request; and
+- provide The Customer with a copy in an industry standard format of the available raw Customer Data recoverable on request; and

 5. APPLICATION SOFTWARE OPERATING ENVIRONMENT

 5.1 The Customer acknowledges that it is solely responsible for providing any operating environment, facilities, equipment and telecommunications and internet connections (not supplied by ipSCAPE under this agreement) necessary to using and obtaining the benefit of the Application Software (“Operating Environment”).